juhana9/esx-autotalli/README.md

 [en] here is a simple esx garage which works really well if there are any problems nii report it to me.
 [fi] tässä on simppeli esx autotalli mikä toimii todella hyvin jos tulee ongelmia nii ilmoita siitä minulle.

+this garage is taken from esx legacy

+tämä autotalli on otettu esx legacystä

 [en]

 1. CD in your resources/[esx] folder